It is the age of entertainment.

 Don’t get me wrong, you still get to offer the same product.
 But a few changes here and there can keep your users happy.

-And in the What is user onboarding?
-User onboarding is the crucial process that starts from the first login of a new user and ends up in their aha moment, and usually beyond…. process, where you make your first impression, fun is something you should be aiming for.
+And in the user onboarding process, where you make your first impression, fun is something you should be aiming for.
 If you offer an entertaining experience that still takes them to their aha moments, you’ve succeeded.

 In this article, I will try to suggest you a few ways to make onboarding a fun experience.